 You Gain Confidence Traveling Solo

 This pertains to more than just going on a solo trip.
 Remember the first time you took public transportation or even driven in a car by yourself?
 As nerve-wracking as it was for me, after a few tries, I became more confident.
-It goes the same with going on a trip abroad.
+It goes the same as going on a trip abroad.
 The more you do something, the more experienced you become.

 You Discover Yourself

 Part of the travel experience is trying new things.
 Sometimes “the rush” makes you step out of your comfort zone and you do something different.
-During the solo time, you learn that you’re a risk taker, courageous and pretty awesome.
+During the solo time, you learn that you’re a risk-taker, courageous and pretty awesome.

 Picture Taking can be Annoying

 The term “safety in numbers” is true.
 You’ll always feel safe in a group of trusted friends or family members wherever you go.
 An extra set of eyes, especially as a female traveler would be great, but not always an option.
-Try your best to avoid late flights or practice tips mentioned in my tips for solo travel.